Mefgalm/Json2FSharpBack/README.md

 ### Todo
 1) Support array as root object
-2) Support primitives types as root object
-3) Refactor to be better open-source project
+2) Refactor to be better open-source project
-4) Option to construct instance of json object
+3) Option to construct instance of json object

 ### Sample
 Json